 Even then you keep waiting for the film to make some grand social parable about the way that the West regards contemporary Africa as a black hole of political instability, poverty and starvation, in much the same way that George A. Romero used Night of the Living Dead (1968) as a savage social metaphor for the Vietnam War or Dawn of the Dead (1978) as a satire on modern consumerism, only for it to never to do so.

 The Ford Brothers conduct the survival horror aspect with a hard-edged realism.
 In comparison to a Romero film, the tone is not so much apocalyptically bared and fired up with social metaphor as it is quiet and low-key.
 The Dead is not a film that aims for hard-hitting, gore-drenched battles to the death with the zombies, rather it is concentrated on its characters and location.
 The location is almost all of the film and for many long stretches the dialogue has been stripped away and is either terse or minimalist.
 The film is concentrated almost entirely between two actors, Rob Freeman and Ghanan emigre Prince David Osei.
 The Ford Brothers get fine performances from the two of them, in particular Prince David Osei.

 The Ford Brothers made a sequel with The Dead 2: India (2014), which told fairly much the same story against the backdrop of India.
-They subsequently went onto make the non-genre likes of the thriller Never Let Go (2015) and the children’s film Adventure Boyz (2019), before returning to the horror genre with The Lockdown Hauntings (2021) and The Ledge (2022) about a woman facing killers on a mountainside.
+Howard subsequently went onto direct the non-genre likes of the thriller Never Let Go (2015) and the children’s film Adventure Boyz (2019), before returning to the horror genre with The Lockdown Hauntings (2021) and The Ledge (2022) about a woman facing killers on a mountainside.